inwtx/Indy-Connection-Tutorial/README.md

 It was created due to the lack of examples on the web as to how to effectively do this.<br>
 It will use an example to connection to an NNTP server.
 The IDE used is from CodeTyphon.

-It will demonstrate these connections:<br>
+It will demonstrate these connections (The 144.76.182.167 host being used is a free NNTP server.):
  utNoTLSSupport (no SSL secure connection)<br>
  utUseExplicitTLS and utUseImplicitTLS (both types of SSL secure connection).<br>
- (The 144.76.182.167 host being used is a free NNTP server.)

 <hr>